Henry Thomas Buckle

-Early life and education
+Early life

 Buckle, the son of Thomas Henry Buckle (1779–1840), a wealthy London merchant and shipowner, and his wife, Jane Middleton (d.
 1859) of Yorkshire, was born at Lee, London (Kent County) on 24 November 1821.
 He had two sisters.
 His father died in January 1840.

-Education

 As a boy, Buckle's "delicate health" rendered him unsuited for the usual formal education or games of middle-class youth.
 However, he loved reading.
 That made him suitable to be "educated at home by his mother, to whom he was devoted until her death in 1859.
 She taught him to read the Bible, the Arabian Nights, The Pilgrim's Progress, and Shakespeare.
 His father read theology and literature and occasionally recited Shakespeare to the family in the evenings."

 Buckle's one year of formal education was in Gordon House School at age fourteen.
 When his father offered him a reward for winning a prize in mathematics, Buckle asked "to be taken away from school".
 From then on he was self-taught.
 As such, Buckle said later, "I was never much tormented with what is called education, but allowed to pursue my own way undisturbed....
 Whatever I may now be supposed to know I taught myself".